!Header Top Bar

 Bribery

-Sometimes you just have to look at things from another purrspective.
-You can’t blame Fluffy for wanting to climb a tree.
+To keep your cat out of the Christmas tree, consider viewing the situation from another purrspective.
+It’s natural for Fluffy to be tempted by the allure of climbing a beautifully decorated tree.
 After all, in the wild, trees serve as napping spots, nail care stations, and lookout points.
 You might even say that our furry pals are hardwired to scale trees.
 Of course, cat towers also fill those same roles for our feline buddies.
 Consider getting your kitty a new one.
 The idea is that Fluffy will be so busy playing that she’ll overlook the actual tree.

 Revoke Access